 In the Ease of Doing Business Survey for 2020, Cambodia was ranked at 144th out of 209 countries assessed.
 Though the country did well in ease of getting credit (25th), its score was brought drastically down by categories such as starting a business (187th) and enforcing contracts (182nd).
 Cambodia can therefore be a difficult place to do business in.

 Business hours are usually from 8am to 5pm, with a lunch break in between.

 Khmer is the language of business.
 In the capital, English is sometimes used.

 The dress code is formal.
 Men wear suits, and women should cover their shoulders and knees.

 Women can be found in the working world, but senior positions are usually reserved for men.
-When dealing with Cambodian female colleagues, eye contact should be kept to a minimum.

 Business culture in Cambodia